 AGRO 5008.
 SOILS OF PUERTO RICO (II).
+Three credit hours.
+Two hours of lecture and three

 Three credit hours.
 Two hours of lecture and three hours of laboratory per week.

 Study of the genesis and distribution of the soils of Puerto Rico, based on environmental conditions; classification of soils using the "Soil Taxonomy" system; evaluation of the morphological, chemical, physical, and mineralogical properties of soils with respect to agricultural and not agricultural uses.
 Representative soil profiles are studied during field trips.